rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 #### *Intentions*

+- A majority of people approve human gene-editing for treatment purposes.
+How will this change?
+- Most people disapprove of gene-editing for enhancement.
+How will this change?
+- How does perception of gene-editing for treatment or enhancement affect policy?

 <!-- _Several scenarios I've thought about for how the adoption of human gene-editing might turn out over the coming decades._ -->

 Isolated Use Cases